sora-xor/sora-docs/src/xst.md

 The implementation of SORA Synthetics is just the beginning, another interesting implementation tied to this is the [SORA Social Insurance](social-insurance.md).

 In the meantime, you can find XSTUSD on [Polkaswap](https://polkaswap.io/).
 The XST asset id is `0x0200090000000000000000000000000000000000000000000000000000000000`.
-You can also access all synthetic assets on Polkaswap by visiting the [wallet page](https://polkaswap.io/#/wallet) and activating a `Show only synthetic tokens` flag in the user interface, similar to what's shown on the screen below:
+You can also access all synthetic assets on Polkaswap by visiting the [wallet page](https://polkaswap.io/#/wallet) and activating the `Show only synthetic tokens` flag in the user interface, as per the screen below:

 ![](/.gitbook/assets/polkaswap-show-only-synthetics.png)

-Consequently, you can swap those assets.
+You can also swap those assets.
 This is how to swap XOR to XSTUSD and vice-versa:

 ![](/.gitbook/assets/xstusd-demo1.png)